cybergeekgyan/Quant-Developers-Resources/README.md

 - https://www.cut-the-knot.org
 - https://brainstellar.com

+## 📚Books for Technical Rounds

+- Heard on the Street by Timothy Falcon Crack
+- Fifty Challenging Problems in Probability With Solutions by Frederick Mosteller
+- Entertaining Mathematical Puzzles by Martin Gardner
+- Mathematical Puzzles : A Connoisseur’s Collection by Peter Winkler
+- A Practical Guide To Quantitative Finance Interviews by Xinfeng Zhou

-### Most Important Books for Quant Developers and Software Engineers
+## Most Important Books for Quant Developers and Software Engineers

 | Sr. No. | Book | Link |
 | --------|------|-----|